CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 #### Known Problems

 We're still in beta and intently enhancing this connectors, so expect fast changes and improvements, but we also have some rough edges at the moment.

 ##### Project Permissions

-If the account used to authorized CARTO (via OAuth) have access to your BigQuery projects but some of the [necessary permissions](https://cloud.google.com/bigquery/docs/access-control) to execute the queries in the billing query are not granted to the account you won't get any error, but the imported datasets will be empty.
+If the account used to authorize CARTO (via OAuth) gives access to your BigQuery projects but some of the [necessary permissions](https://cloud.google.com/bigquery/docs/access-control) to execute the queries in the billing query are not granted to the account you won't get any error, but the imported datasets will be empty.
-Please, for the time being make sure you have permissions to admin BigQuery and use its APIS on the billing project, and check the imported results if you're in doubt.
+Please, make sure for the time being that you have permissions to admin BigQuery and use its APIS on the billing project, and check the imported results if in doubt.

-The permissions we are aware that can cause this problem (if not granted) are `bigquery.jobs.create` (which allows to execute queries in the billing project) and, if Storage API is used, `bigquery.readsessions.create` (required to read table data).
+The permissions that we are aware can cause this problem (when missing) are `bigquery.jobs.create` (which allows execution of queries in the billing project) and, if Storage API is used, `bigquery.readsessions.create` (required to read table data).

 ##### Column Names